jkbonfield/htslib/BGZF2.md

  4: "BGZ2" identifier
 19: "BAM\x01????@HD.VN:1.4.SO:coordinate\n"

+For VCF we need to get more header so we can decode "##fileformat=VCF".
+The meta-data length is therefore not fixed.

 Tools should be capable of working with reduced meta-data here, for example having just "BAM\x01".